AsyncBanana/microdiff/README.md

 # Contributing

 Thanks for helping the project out!
 Contributing is pretty simple.
-Fork the repository, clone it to your computer, and start programming!
+Fork the repository (if you need more information on how to do this, check out [this GitHub guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)), clone it to your computer, and start programming!
 To compile the program, run `npm run build` (replace `npm` with `pnpm` or `yarn` if you are using one of those).
 This will create CommonJS and ESM modules in `/dist`.

 To benchmark microdiff, you can run `npm run bench`.
 This will automatically build Microdiff and run a benchmarking program comparing microdiff to other common diffing libraries.